Everything You Need to Know About California Expungements

 When successful, California expungements help individuals with criminal records avoid many of the consequences of having a conviction on their record.
 Learn more here.

 The term “expungement” refers to the process of petitioning a court to set aside a previous conviction.
 Under California Penal Code section pc 1203.4, expungement is available in any case in which the court “determines that [the] defendant should be granted…relief.”

-In layman’s terms, this means that the court has the discretion to decide whether or not your case deserves to be expunged and thus removed from your record.
+In layman’s terms, this means that the court has the discretion to decide whether or not your case deserves to be expunged and thus removed from your criminal record.
 Although certain things such as completing probation or having your probation terminated early are mentioned in pc 1203.4, the court ultimately gets to decide whether or not to expunge your conviction.

-How to Obtain California Expungements
+How to Obtain a California Expungement

 There are several mandatory prerequisites to having a conviction expunged in California.